Learn all about rocks with these 15 simple, easy and fun rock activities for kids. Rocks are great for crafting, playing games and collecting.

 14. ROCK JUMPING

 Find a special rock that is easy to find (depending on the age of your kids) and take turns hiding it.
-This could be in your house or outside.
+This is a simple rock activity for kids and they will spend hours playing this.
+You can play this inside your house or outside.